If you're pregnant -- or trying to get pregnant -- you may be wondering whether it's okay to drink alcohol

 Drinking alcohol before you knew you were pregnant

-The risk to your unborn baby from low level drinking before you know you are pregnant is likely to be low.
+The risk to your unborn baby from low-level drinking before you know you’re pregnant is not fully understood but may affect the developing baby.

 Is it okay for men to drink alcohol when trying for a baby?